Volume 21, Issue 4 (Winter 2024) Sci J Iran Blood Transfus Organ 2024, 21(4): 330-341 | Back to browse issues page

 Materials and Methods

-A literature review was conducted using the databases in PubMed and Google Scholar, employing the keywords immunization, in vitro technique, and antibodies, covering the period from 1985 to 2023.
-About 50 articles were found with these keywords, 34 of which are used in this article.
+For this review article, a comprehensive search was performed in the PubMed and Google Scholar databases using the keywords immunization, in vitro technique, and antibodies covering studies published from 1985 to 2023.
+A total of 50 articles were found based on these keywords, out of which 34 relevant studies were selected for inclusion in this review.

 Results

-The studies reviewed indicate that in vitro immunization offers several advantages over in vivo immunization, including shorter immunization time, high reproducibility, and the ability to obtain IgM-producing clones.
-However, this method is not universally applicable for producing antibodies against all antigens.
-Numerous factors influence laboratory immunization, including the type and concentration of the antigen, the type and number of lymphocytes, the removal of immune-suppressing cells, the use of adjuvants and cytokines, the physiological conditions of the culture environment, the incubation duration, and the variability in immune responses among donors.
+Studies have showed that in vitro immunization offer severall advantages over in vivo immunization, the eliminating need for laboratory animals and avoiding the ethical challenges associated with their use.
+Additionally, it provides shorter immunization times, high reproducibility, and the ability to obtain antibody-producing clones from the IgM class.
+However, this approach is not applicable for producing antibodies against all antigens.
+Several factors influence the success of in vitro immunization, including the type and concentration of the antigen, the type and number of lymphocytes, the removal of immune-suppressing cells, adjuvants and cytokines, the physiological conditions of the culture environment, the duration of incubation, and the variability in immune responses among immune cell donors.

 Conclusions